luffyZh/dynamic-antd-theme/README.md

 | primaryColor   | String | #1890d5 |  your antd initial primary color      |
 | storageName   | String |   custom-antd-primary-color  | the name that is saved in the localStorage    |
 | style   | Object |  { display: 'inline-block' }  | you can custom the component style simply  |

+## Attention⚠️

+**This solution is easy to use, so it is prone to problems.
+We hope you can give us timely feedback.
+For example, if there is a problem with any component, we will fix the updated version as soon as possible.**

+ - The current version requires your antd version to be lower than v3.19.0
+ - ...Plugin versions are updated from time to time based on antd (new antd components are updated)

+## Update Records

+ - v0.1.3
+    Fix the Slider Component